jbdamask/TrickyTriangle/README.md

 * Add threads to handle solving large triangles
 * Come up with different ways to choose the best move (currently random walk)
 * Come up with a way to abort a game if it resembles a previously failed game (checksum for all moves at each position?)
+* I create a 2D list to construct the board, then use a flattened version for moves.
+Consider doing everything in 1D (though this doesn't add any value or even save any time)